Horizon’s 2020 Salutatorian Completes College Courses through Independent Study

 “I was considering law enforcement as a career.
 One of my friends was the highest-ranking explorer in the Sheriff’s Explorer program,” he explained.
 “I was part of the program for about a year.
 We met weekly.
 During those meetings, sheriff deputies would give presentations on different aspects of the job or we would practice tactics, radio usage, and such.
 There were also optional community service events and range days.
 Community service was usually traffic control or assistance with setup or takedown for a large event.”

 Schooling changed a bit as a high school student as well.
-Instead of doing all of his classes as part of homeschooling, Andrew began taking Virtual Learning Instruction (VLI) classes through Horizon’s distance learning program.
+Andrew began taking Virtual Learning Instruction (VLI) classes through Horizon’s distance learning program.
 For the first time, he received instruction and grades from teachers other than his parents, which he liked.
-Although he loved homeschooling, he was ready for a new experience.
+Although he loved independent study, he was ready for a new experience.

 Dual Enrollment Provides New Challenges and Opportunities